Iqrahaq/BookWorm/README.md

 </p>

 <p align="center">BookWorm Bot is a discord bot that has been designed to streamline book club activities within servers.</p>
-<p align="center">DISCLAIMER: I am currently prioritising my University degree but feel free to message any issues and I will get back to you when I can.</p>

 ## Getting Started